N3TC4T/codius-install/README.md

 ## codius-install
-Codius (https://codius.org/) installer for CentOS
+Codius (https://codius.org/) installer for CentOS, Ubuntu, Debian ...

 This script will let you setup your own codius peer in no more than a minute, even if you haven't used codius before.
 It has been designed to be as unobtrusive and universal as possible.